ibm-watson-data-lab/cloudant-food-tracker/README.md

   1. Delete the method below that, `encodeWithCoder(_:)`.
   1. Delete the method below that, `init?(coder aDecoder: NSCoder)`.

-Next, clean out the table view controller.
+Next, remove NSCoding from the table view controller.

 **To remove NSCoding from the table view controller**